jepemo/awesome-complexity/README.md

 [**The Complexity of Cooperation: Agent-Based Models of Competition and Collaboration**](https://www.amazon.com/gp/product/0691015678?ie=UTF8&tag=jepemolinks-20&camp=1789&linkCode=xm2&creativeASIN=0691015678) by [Robert Axelrod](https://scholar.google.es/citations?user=c_aA0BwAAAAJ&hl=ca&oi=ao) - Introductory text on complexity theory and computer modeling in the social sciences.

+### Applied Complexity

+[**Increasing Returns and Path Dependence in the Economy (Economics, Cognition, And Society)**](https://www.amazon.com/gp/product/0472064967?ie=UTF8&tag=jepemolinks-20&camp=1789&linkCode=xm2&creativeASIN=0472064967) by W. Brian Arthur - Pioneering work on an important new approach to economics.

 ### Chaos

 [**Chaos: Making a New Science**](https://www.amazon.com/gp/product/0143113453?ie=UTF8&tag=jepemolinks-20&camp=1789&linkCode=xm2&creativeASIN=0143113453) by [James Gleick](https://es.wikipedia.org/wiki/James_Gleick) - Describes the Mandelbrot set, Julia sets, and Lorenz attractors without using complicated mathematics.
 It portrays the efforts of dozens of scientists whose separate work contributed to the developing field.
 The text remains in print and is widely used as an introduction to the topic for the mathematical layperson.